front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/dataloaders-and-cache-invalidation.md

   );

   return {
-    // `loader` is a standard dataLoader instance, so you can use any available methods on it
+    // `loader` is a standard DataLoader instance, so you can use any available methods on it
     loadBySku: sku => loader.load(sku)
   }
 };